 - 1. Assure the availability of sufficient assets to pay benefits. - 2.
-Achieve the optimal rate of return possible within prudent levels of risk and liquidity. - 3.
-To outperform the actuarial assumption over the long term. - 4.
-To perform in the top half of the Capital Resource Advisors public plan universe. - 5.
-To exceed individual asset class benchmarks over the long term. - 6.
-To produce competitive results while operating in a cost-effective manner relative to peers. - 7.
-Maintain sufficient diversification to avoid large losses and preserve capital.
+Maintain sufficient diversification to avoid large losses and preserve capital. - 3.
+Achieve the optimal rate of return possible within prudent levels of risk and liquidity. - 4.
+Meet or exceed the actuarial assumption over the long term. - 5.
+Perform in the top half of the CRA RogersCasey public plan universe over the long term. - 6.
+Exceed individual asset class benchmarks over the long term. - 7.
+Operate in a cost-effective manner relative to peers.